 How publishing works

-At the same time, the PHP file caches the content for each subsequent request to avoid future trips to Weebly for the contents.
-Upon next publish of the site the cache is cleared and the process starts again.
+At the same time, the PHP file caches the content for each subsequent request to avoid future calls to Site Builder for the contents.
+The next time the user publishes the site, the cache is cleared and the process starts again.

 Setting FTP Credentials

-Should this fail for any reason or need to be modified, see our article Setting or Updating FTP Publishing Credentials.
+If this fails for any reason or needs to be modified, see our article here.